aai-institute/ProtoTree/README.md

 1. Install requirements from `requirements-dev.txt`.
 2. You can lint the code with `black src tests`.
 3. You can check types with `MYPYPATH=src mypy src tests --explicit-package-bases --check-untyped-defs`.
 Note that it will be helpful to run `mypy --install-types` beforehand.
-4. You can run tests with the command `PYTHONPATH=src pytest`.
+4. You can run tests with the command `pytest`.